join()

 The function attaches a computation to cursor cs, which matches field C,… in cursor cs with the key of parameter T, on which expression x is computed, and adds an F field that is assigned by results of x to cs, and return the original cursor.
 It supports the multicursor.

 K can be omitted or represented by #.
-When omitted, K is T’s key by default; when written as #, K is the ordinal number of a record of table T, which means foreign key numberization.
+When omitted, K is T’s key by default; when written as #, K is the sequence number of a record of table T, which means foreign key numberization.
 Simply put, primary key values of the dimension table are natural numbers starting from 1, which are row numbers corresponding to table records.
 In this case, we can directly locate dimension table records according to key values by row numbers.
 This helps speed up association with the dimension table and increase performance.

 If there is an F field in cs, just modify the existing field of ch.
 Use the latest time calculated through now() when time key value is not specified.